WaigFang/CMT-PROJECT/README.md

   - reads in "*Data/Leigh1968_harelynx.csv*" and makes a plot,
   - uses all of functions provieded by "*clib.so*" to find the solution to the Lotka-Volterra equations and plots them,

-(FALTA ALGO AQUI CREO PERO NO SE QUE ES PROJECT ROOT DIRECTORY IS ASSIGNED USING ?)

 ## Instructions